-Today, the geographic belt separating desert from savannah in northern Africa has become a significant security concern.
+Today, the geographic belt separating the desert from the savannah in northern Africa has become a significant security concern.
 Terrorist groups like al-Qaeda in the Islamic Maghreb (AQIM), Boko Haram in north-eastern Nigeria and the Lake Chad area, and al-Shabaab in Somalia and Kenya are causing turmoil.
 Some scholars argue in addition to religious radicalism, the environmental conditions have also contributed to the instability.